HACC2022/AFR/README.md

 # AFR
-# Please follow the instructions below to run the app, as the current app must be run locally in VSCode:
+# Please follow the instructions below to run the app, as the current app must be run locally in VSCode using a 3.10 or higher Python interpreter:
 ## cd into the folder that has the app.py inside
 ## Please run "pip install -r requirements.txt"
 ## Run the app.py file